PBCAR/Visualizations/README.md

 ### Packages:

-This script uses 'corrplot', 'Hmisc', 'ggplot2', and 'reshape2' packages.
-Make sure these are installed prior to running the script:
+This script uses {corrplot}, {Hmisc}, {ggplot2}, and {reshape2} packages.
+Make sure these are installed prior to running the script.
+For each of the package not already installed, copy and paste the following in the console, replacing the relvant package name in quotes:

-      install.packages('name of package')
+      install.packages("name of package")

 ### Changes Required: